 Is Yerba Mate Safe to Drink?

 Yerba mate is considered safe to drink for most adults on an intermittent basis.
-However, there is some limited scientific evidence that ingesting large amounts of yerba mate over time can leave users more susceptible to the following cancers:
+However, there is some limited scientific evidence that ingesting large amounts of yerba mate over time can leave users more susceptible certain types of cancer:

-Drinking yerba mate at high temperatures (temperatures higher than 149F) is associated with a higher risk of cancer development.
-For yerba mate users who want to drink yerba mate as a daily habit, drinking it at a cooler temperature can reduce the risk of cancer.
+Drinking yerba mate at very high temperatures (temperatures higher than 149F) is associated with a higher risk of cancer development.
+For yerba mate users who want to drink yerba mate as a daily habit, drinking it at a cooler temperature can reduce cancer risk.

-Even though there are some concerns about the overconsumption of yerba mate, there is not enough research done on the drink to consider it dangerous for use.
+Even though there are some concerns about the overconsumption of yerba mate, there is not enough research done on the drink to consider it dangerous for use and a cancer risk.

-South Americans have been drinking large amounts of yerba mate for hundreds of years, and the cancers found in these areas of the world are linked by cancer epidemiologists to lifestyle factors such as tobacco use and obesity rather than overconsumption of yerba.
+South Americans have been drinking large amounts of yerba mate for hundreds of years (often as a social event), and the cancers found in these areas of the world are linked by cancer epidemiologists to lifestyle factors such as tobacco smoke and a high-fat diet rather than overconsumption of yerba mate.

 Is Yerba Mate Good for You?